Statistical Learning and Data Science Hub

 Biomarker Methodology · High‑Dimensional Data Analysis · Individualized Treatment Rules

-Ying Huang leads the Huang Group where she develops efficient and robust statistical methods for biomarker studies.
-Her work focuses on selecting biomarkers from high-dimensional data, constructing individualized risk‑ and treatment‑selection rules, and improving inference for surrogate endpoints in clinical trials.
+Ying Huang leads the Huang Group, where she develops efficient and robust statistical methods to advance biomarker research.
+Her work centers on selecting biomarkers from high-dimensional data, constructing individualized risk- and treatment-selection rules, and improving inference for surrogate endpoints in clinical trials.

 Photo of Holly Janes